Significantly Enhanced RYS Standards as Result of Community-Led Process > Current vs Enhanced RYS™ 200 Comparison

 As of February 27, 2020, any new aspiring RYS 200 program will apply under the new standards.
 Current RYS programs may renew one time under the current standards before having to up-level.
 All RYS 200s will operate under these enhanced standards by February 26, 2020.

 RYS 200 Comparison.
 View full size.

 The Standards Review Project survey highlighted that 72% of you believed that 200 to 300 hours of training is sufficient to realize proficiency as a foundational yoga teacher.
 We heard similar feedback via other channels utilized during the SRP and, as a result, have made significant enhancements to our RYS 200 standards, bringing them into integrity and building capacity for accountability prior to any further enhancements.

-Substantial changes to the RYS 200 standards include:
+Substantial changes to the RYS 200 standards include the below.

 - Embracing an Hours+Competencies model centered around a common core curriculum, moving away from strictly an hours-based model based on educational categories

 - Requiring 100% of the minimally-required hours to be classroom hours tied directly to the core curriculum and learning objectives

 - Allowing for a maximum of 40 classroom hours to be delivered online (shared across the categories of Anatomy & Physiology and Yoga Humanities)

 - Creating a common core curriculum across 4 categories and 12 competencies, emphasizing key learning goals and desired outcomes